 Where Is Taimur?
-Inside Pictures From Kareena Kapoor Khan's Midnight Birthday Celebration Are Love!
+Inside Pictures From Kareena Kapoor Khan's Midnight Birthday Celebration!

 - Indian Couture Week 2018: Kareena Kapoor Khan Dons A 30-kg Lehenga; Looks All Things Glittery [PICS]

-Kareena Kapoor Khan is one of the most popular faces from the B-town and she has been an iconic figure to many girls and women.
-Today (September 21, 2018), the Queen of sass turns and year older and we wish lots of happiness and success to the actress.
+Kareena Kapoor Khan is one of the most popular faces from B-town and she has been an iconic figure to many girls and women.
+Today (September 21, 2018), the Queen of sass turns a year older and we wish lots of happiness and success to the actress.
 A few minutes ago, Kareena was seen celebrating her birthday with her family.
 Karisma Kapoor and Soha Ali Khan also joined the Pataudis for her midnight birthday celebration and their pictures scream nothing but LOVE!

 Hot AF!